esutoru/geoboard/README.md

 ```
 cli run server
 ```
-You can check additional information about this commend if you add `--help` flag
+You can get additional information about this command if you add `--help` flag

 ## API documentation

-Run project and open http://127.0.0.1:8000/api/v1/docs to see list of project endpoints
+Run project and open http://127.0.0.1:8000/api/v1/docs to see list of available endpoints

 ## Commands